Gender budgeting: Impact

-In Asia, gender budgeting contri,buted to fiscal policies with gender equality focus in some countries, emphasizing gender.
+In Asia, gender budgeting contributed to fiscal policies with gender equality focus in some countries, emphasizing gender.
 Secondly, the increasing fiscal decentralization currently experienced in Asia is leading to the integration of gender budgeting at different sub-national levels of government.
 Previously, it was uncommon for local initiatives to be launched except in India, the Philippines, and Indonesia.
 In addition, gender budgeting has led the continent to examine the performance of public expenditure through a gender lens.

 As a result, gender budgeting has enabled a new analysis of the income tax structure in some countries of Asia like India where gender-budgeting policies appeared as new.
 Furthermore, gender budgeting accounts for support for women activists and social organizations to reclaim better governmental allowances and gender equity.

 Challenges

 When implementing gender budgeting into policy there are many challenges and limitations.
 Many countries struggle to introduce the concept of gender budgeting.
 Political, regional, and cultural factors are used as indicators to measure gender equality.
 These indicators are vital in the gender budgeting process; however, they fail to determine whether or not an ultimate goal has been reached.
 Also, gender budgeting is interdisciplinary, so different scholars struggle to accept the techniques of gender budgeting.
 Feminists face the issue of trying to promote gender budgeting is creating connections and relationships with political actors that will pursue gender budgeting developments.

 More and more countries are interested in gender budgeting, which is potentially growing.
 For the future, the important thing would be to focus on these activities: